 Web domain setup used be manual, too.
 You bought hosting and email services, then configured domain name server (DNS) settings to display your site and route email.
 You added more DNS settings to combat spam and improve email deliverability.
 DNS configuration was sufficiently complex that most people left the task to tech professionals.

 Google Domains helps you setup a website.
 Choose a domain name, then select a web host from one of several Google Domains partners (Figure A).
 Google Domains configures DNS records for a newly acquired domain to point to the right places.
-The partners — as of January 2015 — include Weebly, Shopify, Squarespace, and Wix.
-Monthly hosting at these services starts as low as $3.29 (USD) a month.
-Or you can point your domain to Google's own Blogger service, which is free.
+The partners include Weebly, Shopify, Squarespace, and Wix.
+Monthly hosting at these services starts as low as $7 (USD) a year, or choose from one of Google’s free tools, Sites or Blogger.

 Google Domains’ synthetic records automate the creation of multiple DNS records.